eb-del/mettle/content/Genera/Subgenera/Galateans.md

 When a Galatean's willpower is on the verge of breaking (either by stress or eventually as they age), they immediately seek seclusion and isolation.
 Alone, when their will to live is depleted, a Galatean will gradually turn again to stone—an irreversible process.

-The strong emotional states of Galatean cause them to naturally invite the presence of [[incarnates]].
+The strong emotional states of Galatean cause them to naturally invite the presence of [[Incarnates]].
 Nearly all Galateans encounter an incarnate at least once in their lives.

 To suggest that a Galatean is not a person (and by extension, unentitled to courtesy and kindness) because they are "made" and not "born" is considered a universal insult, regardless of a Galatean's tribe, beliefs, allegiances, or values.
 Similarly, Galateans universally show an innate and almost violent aversion towards any attempt or mention of manufacturing their people; of purposefully making statues to produce more Galateans.